DL4mHealth/TS-Contrastive-Augmentation-Recommendation/README.md

 pip install ts_arm
 ```

-The TS_ARM tool is lightweight and has minimal dependency on external packages:
+The TS_ARM tool is lightweight and has a minimal dependency on external packages:
 ```
 numpy, scikit_learn, scipy, statsmodels, tqdm
 ```